phenidone/xover-psu/README.md

 DGND is connected to EARTH via two opposed diodes and a capacitor.
 They may be up to 0.7V apart, and noise from the DC side of the 10M12 should be conducted into EARTH via C18.

-These earth-lift circuits should be strong enough to trip an ELCB if there is a transformer-isolation fault that brings mains AC power to the low voltage side.
+These ground-lift circuits should be strong enough to trip an ELCB if there is a transformer-isolation fault that brings mains AC power to the low voltage side.

 The Vigortronix transformers have exposed steel cores which must be grounded via mounting screws through the PCB, which are connected via the PCB to the EARTH screw terminal.

+### PCB

+Use a full-thickness (16.mm) PCB; 1mm boards are too flimsy with all of the heavy power supply components mounted.

+## TRL and Regulatory

+This design is tested and working in a benign environment at Rev.A.
+It has not faced MTBF validation, environmental (thermal+vibration) or EMI compliance testing.

+In terms of electrical safety, this design
+* is intended for use in Class I (grounded) equipment:
+    * a safety-ground connection is mandatory,
+    * it must be installed inside an IEC-60950 grounded case per Class I;
+* additionally aims to comply with IEC-60950 "reinforced insulation" creepage+clearance rules,
+* uses diode-based ground-lift circuits that may not be legal in all jurisdictions for a Class I device,

+The design has not been certified by any regulatory body or independent third party testing agency.
+You must not sell any product containing this power supply without first obtaining certification.

 ## License